This post may contain affiliate links. Please see my disclosure policy for details.

 Always check the Nepal immigration site for requirements for your country.
 In 2023 the overland VISA costs were;

-You need US dollars to buy the Visa that is newer than 2003.
+You need US dollars to buy a Visa that is newer than 2003.
 You can pay in Nepali rupees but you will have to beg them as they don’t usually take them.
 I also had to pay a little extra but I had no choice.

 If you don’t have this a photocopy can be arranged on the Indian side.